BobHerold/MyBreakout/README.md

    It is based entirely on JavaScript and rendered on the HTML5 canvas element.

    I chose this game for my milestone project 2 for the Full Stack Developer course from the Code Institute; https://codeinstitute.net/
    This is a simple game that uses a lot of javascript functionality in it's creation and execution.
+I tried to build it as responsive as possible, however I regret that
+   I was unable to get touch controls for touch screen devices working for this implementation.
 </p>

 <h2>UX</h2>